 The kudu is the world’s second largest antelope species (behind the eland), reaching up to 1,2 m at shoulder height and weighing as much as 270 kg.
 It is by far one of the antelopes I admire the most, and always a delight to watch in the wild!

 These rather shy browsers are found in well-bushed regions and hills, and can remain motionless for long periods of time when feeling threatened.
-Kudu bulls have highly recognizable long, spiral horns (above).
+Kudu bulls have highly recognizable long, spiral horns (as portrayed above).
 As with most antelope species, females are hornless and relatively smaller in size.

 There are two types of kudus: Greater kudus and Lesser ones.
 The greater kudu is most common, while the lesser kudu is confined to East Africa.
 One way to differentiate the two (other than by looking at size), is to observe the number of white stripes on the side of the animal’s body.
 The lesser kudu can have up to 14 stripes, while the greater kudu barely has 6 or 7.

 Have you ever checked the animal’s ears?
 They are unmistakably large; very funny to watch when they hear intriguing sounds!

 Also one of the largest antelope species found in Africa.
 Both sexes have imposing razor-sharp horns and magnificent black and white markings on the head.
 Males however are usually darker, whereas females and youngsters have a paler chestnut colour.

 Love the animals, yet they are seldom seen.
 Encountered them a couple of times only, in places like Ruaha National Park (Tanzania) and Kafue in Zambia!

 Did you know that sable horns could measure up to 154 cm in length?!
 Impressive, huh?!